 She/Her

 is a french designer based in Belgium.
-She graduated from the Design Academy Eindhoven, NL.
-Her practice is based on empirical and empathic research and often results in creating tools, methods or experiences, rather than ready-made solutions.
-In her work, she uses hacks and subversion in an attempt to shift our relationship with technology.
+Since graduating from the Design Academy of Eindhoven (NL, 2022), she uses design to explain and challenge how we perceive, build and use technology.
+This practice is based on empirical (DIY) and empathic research, often resulting in creating tools, methods or experiences, rather than ready-made solutions.

-Get in touch → via email at marie[at]verdeil(dot)net (PGP key supported), or follow updates in News or via instagram, are.na, linkedin, mastodon, github.
+Get in touch → via email at marie[at]verdeil(dot)net (PGP key supported), or follow updates in the News page or via instagram, are.na, linkedin, mastodon.

 News